ShotaMiyazaki94/microjax/README.md

 | ![ICRS](example/visualize-icrs/visualize_example.png) | ![Triple-lens](example/triple-lens-jacobian/full_jacobian_plot.png) |

 Refer to the [example](example/) directory for code that creates these plots.

+---

+## ⚠️ Known Limitations

+- Triple-lens hexadecapole/ghost-image test is not yet implemented: triple-lens calculations fall back to full contour integration everywhere, which can be substantially slower.
+- GPU tests are opt-in and currently targeted at NVIDIA A100.
+Without an A100 (or `MICROJAX_GPU_TESTS=1`), GPU-marked tests are skipped.
+- For improved numerical stability and agreement across libraries, enable 64-bit precision in JAX (`jax_enable_x64=True`).

 ## 📚 References
 * [Miyazaki & Kawahara (in prep.)](): `microjax` paper (expected within 2025!)